zef/zef.studio/Content/projects/airpods-holster.md

 are also distributors on eBay and Etsy.

 I like to use [Neatsfoot Oil](https://amzn.to/3wQhzY0) on most of the items I've made with Leather.
-It does darken the leather a bit, so test on scrap before committing, but I like the look on the leathers I've tried it on.
+It does darken the leather a bit, so it's a good idea to test on a scrap before committing, but I generally like the look of it.